korridor/symfony-scaleway-tem-mailer/readme.md

 ### Testing

 The `composer test` command runs all tests with [phpunit](https://phpunit.de/).
 The `composer test-coverage` command runs all tests with phpunit and creates a coverage report into the `coverage` folder.

 ### Codeformatting/Linting

 The `composer fix` command formats the code with [php-cs-fixer](https://github.com/FriendsOfPHP/PHP-CS-Fixer).
 The `composer lint` command checks the code with [phpcs](https://github.com/squizlabs/PHP_CodeSniffer).

+## Credits

+The structure of the repository is inspired by the project [symfony/postmark-mailer](https://github.com/symfony/postmark-mailer).

 ## License